tomodachi94/awesome-computercraft/CONTRIBUTING.md

 2. Be relevant to ComputerCraft.
 It could be an awesome ComputerCraft extension mod, or an awesome tutorial.
 It cannot be your friend's cat's Facebook page, or your irrelevant project.
 3. Can be immediately used.
 It has to have an installation script, or (in the case of literature) be immediately readable.

+If you have any questions about these guidelines, feel free to [join my Discord server](https://discord.gg/Xs3VKNJrMb).

 ## Document styling

 Added items should be in alphabetical order, with some exceptions: